SGNL Policy Snippet Reference

 Property NameProperty TypeDescription

-entityIdstringThe entity identifier for the entity in your data source (e.g. Azure AD User) that you are referencing in the snippet version, this identifier is available from the entities API as ‘Id’, e.g. c4194907-ec87-4018-9a82-b84c73b3eb56
+entityIdstringThe entity identifier for the entity in your System of Record (e.g. Okta User) that you are referencing in the snippet version, e.g. c4194907-ec87-4018-9a82-b84c73b3eb56

 nodeNamestringAssign the node you are referencing a name, so that you can refer to it in other parts of the policy snippet version, when defining relationships or conditions